jackie4u/goodboy/README.md

 This repository serves as a learning resource for developers interested in:

-* Building REST APIs with ASP.NET Core.
+* Building REST APIs with ASP.NET.
 * Implementing background services for scheduled tasks.
 * Using Entity Framework Core for database interactions.
-* Creating interactive web applications with Blazor Server.
+* Creating interactive web applications with Blazor.
 * Enforcing business rules and constraints.